 I still post 3-5 times per week on my LinkedIn, and we repurpose that content on various other platforms.
 I have an audience of over 20,000 followers on LinkedIn, 15,000+ on Instagram, and my content has been viewed over 5 million times in total.

 Finn's LinkedIn content stats

 All of our clients come either through referrals or from inbound.
 We close 5-figure deals in under a month because prospects know me before I hop on the first call with them.
 In 2019, I generated $38,000 in revenue purely from my personal LinkedIn.
-In 2020, we’ve broken $100,000 in revenue (cash collected, not projected).
-All of this happened just from posting content.
+In 2020, we did over $100,000 in revenue purely from content and broke through $250,000 in revenue in 2021, 90% of it coming from our content.
 I don’t say this to brag—seeing the companies and founders we work with, I know that we’re a tiny company and that I still have much to learn.